Modelur/docs/docs/reference/menu.md

 **Open Urban Control Data Table**

-This will open a new, interactive Window with the complete urban control data of your model inside SketchUp.
+This will open a new, interactive Window with the complete urban control data of your model inside SketchUp (Figure 4.04).
 By clicking on the appropriate checkboxes at the top of this new Window, you can choose which sets of data are displayed (Whole Plot, Land Uses, Buildings, Complex Buildings).
+All of the values are refreshed on each model update and you can use this Window to _select specific Buildings_.

 ![Urban control data table](../img/interactive_data_table.png)
+<figcaption>Figure 4.04 - Urban Control Data Window displays all selected sets of data directly inside SketchUp.</figcaption>

 By clicking on a (Complex) Building row in this Window, Modelur will select its counterpart inside the 3D Window.
-And vice versa - when you select the (Complex) Building in 3D Window, it will get selected in the data table, too.
+And vice versa - when you select the Building in 3D Window, it will get selected in the data table, too.
 Rows with selected Buildings are _marked with a light blue color_ (Buildings 1000006 and 1000007 in the image above).

 If needed, (Complex) Buildings can also be _sorted by their values_.